dharanidadi/Week_0/README.md

 	**I am not a psychopath, Anderson.
 I am a high-functioning sociopath.**

-5) The launch file will launch all the three nodes
+5) The launch file will launch all the three nodes.

 <img src="W0_Images/Sherlock.png" width=400 height=220>